scopplestone/testing/docs/documentation/userguide/workflow.md

 * ``CTAGS_PATH``: This variable specifies the Ctags install directory, an optional program used to jump between tags in the source file.

 * ``LIBS_BUILD_HDF5``: This will be set to ON if no pre-built HDF5 installation was found on your machine.
-In this case a HDF5 version will be build and used instead.
+In this case a HDF5 version will be built and used instead.
 For a detailed description of the installation of HDF5, please refer to Section {ref}`sec:hdf5-installation`.

-* ``HDF5_DIR``: If you want to use a pre-built HDF5 library that has been build using the CMake system, this directory should contain the CMake configuration file for HDF5 (optional).
+* ``HDF5_DIR``: If you want to use a pre-built HDF5 library that has been built using the CMake system, this directory should contain the CMake configuration file for HDF5 (optional).

+* ``PICLAS_MEASURE_MPI_WAIT``: Measure the time that is spent in MPI_WAIT() and output info to MPIW8Time.csv and MPIW8TimeProc.csv

 * ``PICLAS_BUILD_POSTI``: Enables the compilation of additional tools and activates the following options:
   * ``POSTI_BUILD_SUPERB``: Enables the compilation of **superB**, which is allows the computation of magnetic fields based on an